Progressive stack: Criticism

 A. Barton Hinkle, a columnist for the Richmond Times-Dispatch, has expressed the opinion that "lining up speakers by race and gender might not seem fair on an individual level", and suggests that proponents of the progressive stack care more about class struggle and victimization than individual concerns.

+James Kierstead, a senior lecturer in Classics at the Victoria University of Wellington, has argued that while the progressive stack might have honourable and democratic intentions, its differential treatment of people could be seen as demeaning to those prioritized and discriminatory.
+He argues that it could lead to unhealthy in-group and out-group dynamics and prioritize demographic characteristics over willingness to speak, or the relevance, insight, or novelty of speakers' views, and has proposed rotation, in which all participants are given a turn to speak, and random allotment of speaking turns as better alternatives.